StanislavPetrov15/f-code/README.md

 - string.cpp - depends on <iostream>, byte_operations.cpp, numeric.cpp and unicode.cpp
 - time.cpp - depends on <ctime> and numeric.cpp
 - filesystem.cpp - depends on string.cpp and time.cpp
+- event.cpp - depends on list.cpp
+- timer.cpp - depends on <chrono> and <thread>
+- chronometer.cpp - depends on <chrono>
 - (example) as numeric.cpp depends on list.cpp we must first include the files on which list.cpp depends, i.e. <functional> and range.cpp;  therefore numeric.cpp can be used in the program by including the following code:
   - #include \<functional\>
   - #include "range.cpp"